Shmuel Onn: Education

-Shmuel Onn did his elementary education in Kadoorie(he).
+Shmuel Onn did his high school education in Kadoorie Agricultural High School.
 He received his B.Sc.
 (Cum Laude) in Electrical Engineering from Technion in 1980, and following his obligatory service in the Navy, received his M.Sc. from Technion in 1987.
 Onn obtained his Ph.D. in operations research from Cornell University, with minors in applied mathematics and computer science, in 1992.
 His thesis, "Discrete Geometry, Group Representations and Combinatorial Optimization: an Interplay", was advised by Louis J. Billera, Bernd Sturmfels, and Leslie E. Trotter Jr.

 During 1992–1993 he was a postdoctoral fellow at DIMACS, and during 1993-1994 he was an Alexander von Humboldt postdoctoral fellow at the University of Passau, Germany.

 Career

-In 1994 Onn joined the Faculty of Data and Decision Sciences of Technion, where he is currently Professor and Dresner Chair.
-He was also a Visiting Professor and Nachdiplom Lecturer at the Institute for Mathematical Research, ETH Zürich in 2009, and visiting professor at the Mathematics Department in the University of California at Davis (2001-2002).
+In 1994 Onn joined the Faculty of Data and Decision Sciences of Technion, where he is currently professor and Dresner Chair.
+He was also a Visiting Professor and Nachdiplom Lecturer at the Institute for Mathematical Research, ETH Zürich in 2009, and visiting professor at the Mathematics Department in the University of California, Davis (2001-2002).
 Professor Onn has been also a long-term visitor at various mathematical research institutes including Mittag-Leffler in Stockholm, MSRI in Berkeley, and Oberwolfach in Germany.

-He also served as Associate Editor for Mathematics of Operations Research in 2010–2016 and Associate Editor for Discrete Optimization in 2004–2010.
+He also served as associate editor for Mathematics of Operations Research in 2010–2016 and associate editor for Discrete Optimization in 2004–2010.

 Onn advised several students and postdoctoral researchers who proceeded to pursue academic careers, including Antoine Deza, Sharon Aviran, Tal Raviv, Nir Halman, and Martin Koutecký.